 - Boma Breakfast Buffet Review

-What do you think about the pools at Kidani Village?
-Does this pool look suitable for your group?
+What do you think about the pool at Kidani Village?
+Did you know this area existed?